A Complete Guide to Goddess Pose (Utkata Konasana)

 Once you feel comfortable with the basic Goddess Pose, there are several advanced variations that can deepen your practice and further enhance strength and flexibility.
 These variations introduce new challenges, targeting different areas of the body and adding dynamic movements.

-Revolved Goddess Pose
+Goddess Pose variations

-Lift both heels off the floor, balancing on your tiptoes while holding the squat.
-This variation intensifies the challenge for your calves and core, increasing stability and strength.
+Goddess Pose with Tiptoes Lift both heels off the floor, balancing on tiptoes while holding the squat.
+Intensifies the challenge for calves and core, increasing stability and strength.

-Wrap one arm under the other, bringing the palms together in front of your face.
-This adds a shoulder and upper back stretch while maintaining the squat position, helping to improve flexibility and coordination.
+Goddess Pose with Eagle Arms Wrap one arm under the other, bringing palms together in front of your face.
+Adds a shoulder and upper back stretch while maintaining the squat, improving flexibility and coordination.

-From the regular pose, lift your chest upward and slightly lean back to open the chest and stretch the upper body.
-This variation improves spine flexibility and engages the core even further.
+Goddess Pose with Backbend From the regular pose, lift your chest upward and slightly lean back to open the chest and stretch the upper body.
+Enhances spine flexibility and engages the core further.

 Tips to avoid injury